 Originally, the Color Bleed effect was noticed in photography.
-As you take a photo of something colorful, with high brightness, the color in photo may get a bit washed - closer to white.
+As you take a photo of something colourful, with high brightness, the colour in the photo may get a bit washed - closer to white.
 This effect wasn't too unwanted, and sometimes even simulated in 3D rendering software to make images more photo-realistic.
-I added the effect to each of the Shaders of my Playtime Painter Asset (optional, can be toggled ON/OFF globally).
-Basically it's just a simple operation of:
+I added the effect to each of the Shaders of my Playtime Painter Asset.
+Basically, it's just a simple operation of:

 float3 mix = col.gbr + col.brg; col.rgb += mix * mix*bleedStrength;

-Color from each channel (Red, Green, Blue) "leaks" or "bleeds" into other channels.
-This would happen in certain older camera types.
+Colour from each channel (Red, Green, Blue) "leaks" or "bleeds" into other channels.

 You can compare the effect in the images above.
-First - with color bleed; second - without.
-Overhead of Red color fills Blue and Green channels, adding towards white.
-Brightness in both cases is incredibly high (and same).
-Increasing brightness even further will not change the second image by much, it will only make the edge between red and black more sharp.
-The first image, on the other hand, will keep loosing red in favor of white as the brightness increases.
+First - with colour bleed; second - without.
+Overhead of Red colour fills Blue and Green channels, adding towards white.
+Brightness in both cases is incredibly high (and the same).
+Increasing brightness even further will not change the second image by much, it will only make the edge between red and black sharper.
+The first image, on the other hand, will keep losing red in favour of white as the brightness increases.

 The effect can be more subtle in normal light:

-Since I use color to power of 2, Bleed is more noticeable when brightness is above 1.
-Also, you will see more of it with high-contrast colors, other colors will just become brighter.
+Since I use colour to the power of 2, Bleed is more noticeable when brightness is above 1.
+Also, you will see more of it with high-contrast colours, other colours will just become brighter.

-In conclusion: I'm not saying that Color Bleed should become a standard for Shaders, but it is certainly something to be mindful of when finding ways to achieve the desired look.
+In conclusion: I am not planning to use Color Bleed all the time, but it is certainly something to be mindful of when finding ways to achieve the desired look.